Kurdistan Workers' Party insurgency: Massacres

-In 1995, Human Rights Watch reported that it was common practice for Turkish soldiers to kill Kurdish civilians and take pictures of their corpses with weapons they carried only for staging the events.
-Killed civilians were shown to press as PKK "terrorists".
+In 1995, a 52-year-old woman claimed that Turkish soldiers killed her husband and her husband's brother and took pictures of their corpses with weapons.
+She said that the victims were laughed upon as PKK members.

-In 1995, The European newspaper published in its front-page pictures of Turkish soldiers who posed for camera with the decapitated heads of the Kurdish PKK fighters.
+In 1995, The European newspaper published in its front-page pictures of Turkish soldiers who posed for a camera with the severed heads of PKK fighters.
 Kurdish fighters were beheaded by Turkish special forces soldiers.

-In late March 2006, the Turkish security forces who tried to prevent the funerals of the PKK fighters clashed with the demonstrators, killing at least eight Kurdish protesters, including four children under the age of 10.
+In late March 2006, Turkish security forces who tried to prevent the funerals of PKK fighters clashed with demonstrators, killing at least eight Kurdish protesters, including four children under the age of 10.

-In August 2015, Amnesty International reported that the Turkish government airstrikes killed eight residents and injured at least eight others – including a child – in a flagrantly unlawful attack on the village of Zergele, in the Kandil Mountains in the Kurdistan Region of Iraq.
+In August 2015, Amnesty International reported that Turkish government airstrikes killed eight residents and injured at least eight others – including a child – in an attack on the village of Zergele, in the Kandil Mountains in the Kurdistan Region of Iraq.

 On 21 January 2016, a report published by Amnesty International stated that more than 150 civilians had been killed in Cizre.
 According to Amnesty International, the curfews had been imposed in more than 19 different towns and districts, putting the lives of hundreds of thousands of people at risk.
 Additionally, the report stated that the government's disproportionate restrictions on movement and other arbitrary measures were resembling collective punishment, a war crime under the 1949 Geneva Conventions.

-In 2019, Turkish soldiers killed 11 Kurdish civilians, 8 of them children in artillery attack.
+In 2019, Turkish soldiers killed 11 Kurdish civilians, eight of them children in artillery attack.

 Human Rights Watch notes in 1992 that: